Impact of COVID-19 on Stock Market

 COVID-19 is an infectious disease caused by a unique virus called Corona Virus.
-This unanticipated disease has spread worldwide from the end of December 2019.
+Let’s Discuss the Impact of COVID-19 on Stock Market.
+This unanticipated disease has spread worldwide since the end of December 2019.
 Considering the contagiousness of this virus most areas of the globe went into a Lockdown.
 Every small and big business has been affected due to this virus.
 So let us discuss how it has impacted the Indian Stock market.

-PreCOVID-19 Indian Stock market Rally was limited to 8 to 10 Blue Chip Stocks like HDFC Bank, HDFC, TCS, Infosys, Hindustan Uniliver, Reliance, Kotak Bank and ICICI Bank.
+PreCOVID-19 Indian Stock market Rally was limited to 8 to 10 Blue Chip Stocks like HDFC Bank, HDFC, TCS, Infosys, Hindustan Uniliver, Reliance, Kotak Bank, and ICICI Bank.
 Because of these stocks in 2019 Sensex returned around 14%.
-In the start of 2020 in Mid January Nifty and Sensex were hitting their peaks at Nifty@12362 and Sensex@42217.
+At the start of 2020 in Mid January Nifty and Sensex were hitting their peaks at Nifty@12362 and Sensex@42217.

 Disclaimer: The views expressed within the article above are those of the authors and don’t necessarily represent or reflect the views of this publisher.
 Unless otherwise noted, the author is writing in his personal capacity.
 They are not intended and will not be thought to represent official ideas, attitudes, or policies of any institution.